 Archiving sites that are not launched within the one-year period also helps maintain data security and integrity.
 It ensures that unused or outdated content does not remain indefinitely on our servers, reducing the risk of potential security vulnerabilities.

-For Site Managers and Editors:
+For Site Managers and Editors

 We encourage all site managers and editors to review their current sandbox sites and plan accordingly.
 If your site is nearing the one-year mark and is not yet ready for launch, please contact the Web Services team to discuss your options.
 For archived sites, remember that you have one year from the date of archiving to retrieve any necessary data or request continued development.